Thematic Data Resources

 Thematic map data are typically the most difficult data type to find in digital format.
 In large part this is because the demand for digitization of analog thematic maps to digital formats lags behind the demand for the transition of other data types.
 Nonetheless, availability of high-quality digital thematic data is increasing yearly, as is the availability of tools to find such data.
 Open access to thematic data is greatest in the United States, so we will focus here on sources of such data in the U.S.

 International digital thematic data resources can be a challenge to find, and we have not attempted to provide sources for individual countries.
-The company Eastview Cartographic is an excellent source specializing in GIS raster and vector data for countries worldwide.
+The company Eastview Geospatial is an excellent source specializing in GIS raster and vector data for countries worldwide.

 US National Data Resources

 Most thematic data are available on a (state level; there are, however, a few resources that provide nation-wide data or search capability for data on a national scale.

 National Geologic Map Database

 The National Geologic Map Database is an excellent resource for finding published geologic maps across the United States.
 The entire map catalog of the United States Geological Survey is searchable through the database, as are most geologic maps published by state geological surveys.
 Many maps published by societies (e.g., the Geological Society of America) are searchable in the database, as are many thesis maps.